Kshthymyla/NextSupernation/README.md

 1. 1st time country entrance check fee.
 New people coming into the country should pass the check.
 Fingerprints are taken and retina scanned.
 That data becomes a person's ID.
 2. Land tax.
 (Federal and/or State?)

-The weight of each citizen's vote is proportional to the amount of taxes he have payed.
+The weight of each citizen's vote is proportional to the amount of taxes they have payed.

-## Regulations
+## Country-Wide Regulations
 There are very few regulations.
 * No government health care.
-People are free to decide how they want to be treated and by whom.
+People are free to decide how they want to be treated and by whom in a free market.
 * No government education.
 People are free to decide how they want to learn and who will teach their kids.
 * All substances are legal.
 If someone choose to hurt himself with drugs - he is free to do so.

 ## Prisons
+The fed

 Prisons are private and self-funded by the labor provided by inmates.
 Inmates can choose in which prison they are detained.